About Us

 Evergreen Memorial Cemetery is a wonderful example of preservation, culture and tradition in Central Illinois.

-Evergreen Memorial Cemetery, founded in the early 1830’s, is a historic cemetery nestled in the heart of Bloomington.
+Evergreen Memorial Cemetery, founded in the early 1820’s, is a historic cemetery nestled in the heart of Bloomington.
 The 47-acre cemetery begins with a simple entrance, winding avenues, towering trees and a peaceful mausoleum.

-We can imagine that you will enjoy the peace that comes with strolling through the grounds.
+We imagine that you will enjoy the peace that comes with strolling through the grounds.
 Evergreen Memorial Cemetery has a distinctive park like setting, capturing and expressing a love for nature.
 Nature and man are brought together in harmony here.
 Evergreen Memorial Cemetery captures the imagination of the visitor who may be swept away by the quality which one might call the essential spirit of the place.
 It is a place where the dignity of nature is appreciated by those who visit.

 Evergreen Memorial Cemetery is an impressive repository of local, state, national, and international history.